 \section{Introduction}

 Medical image segmentation is a crucial step in diagnosis, treatment planning, and image-guided surgery.
-It enables clinicians and medical experts to clearly identify and precisely localize abnormal regions such as lesions, tumors, and other pathological structures.
+It enables clinicians and medical experts to clearly identify and precisely localize abnormal regions such as lesions, tumors, and other pathological structures~\cite{litjens2017survey}.
 Manual segmentation, however, is labor-intensive, time-consuming, and increasingly impractical, motivating the need for automated solutions.
 With the rapid development of artificial intelligence, a wide range of Deep Learning (DL) models has been applied to medical image segmentation, ranging from convolutional neural network (CNN)-based architectures~\cite{ronneberger2015u, zhou2018unet++, isensee2021nnu, diakogiannis2020resunet} to more recent transformer-based models~\cite{chen2021transunet, cao2022swin, xie2021segformer, hatamizadeh2022unetr}.
 These models typically rely on labeled medical datasets and learn a direct mapping from the input image to its corresponding segmentation mask.
 Despite these advances, they still struggle with the inherent challenges of medical data, where anatomical structures are often ambiguous and boundaries can be difficult to delineate.
-As a result, deterministic approachs that produces only a single output becomes unreliable, fails to capture uncertainty, and ultimately limits overall performance.
+As a result, deterministic approaches that produce only a single output become unreliable, fail to capture uncertainty, and ultimately limit overall performance~\cite{baumgartner2019phiseg}.